'Love Island' Star Dani Dyer Has A Connection To Keira Knightley And We're SO JEL

 Before entering the Love Island villa, Dyer revealed all in an ITV press release.
 Spilling the beans, she said: "Keira Knightly once babysat me!
 Her partner at the time was in a film with my dad.
 I had no idea who she was.
 We went swimming together.
 It was only when I watched Bend It Like Beckham that I realised who she was."

 During an interview back in 2015, the Mirror reported that Knightly was paid a few pounds for babysitting duties.
-The actress, now aged 33, was only around 17 when she used to keep an eye on the soon to be Love Island contestant until her parents got back from work.
+The actress, now aged 33, was only around 17 when she kept an eye on the soon-to-be Love Island contestant until her parents got back from work.
 "She was really nice and fun, and let me stay up past my bedtime, but we didn’t tell my parents," Dyer told the paper.
 "Sometimes she let me have sweets too.
 I would love to see her again and see if she remembered me."

 Before signing up for the ITV2 reality show, Dyer had been single for two years.
 However, after a lengthy break from boys, she reckons she is now ready to settle down and get into a serious relationship.
 "I’m looking for someone really genuine," she revealed in an ITV press release.
 "In past relationships I have had so many mind games going on and I want someone who bigs me up as much as I big them up.
 I like paying compliments and I would like the same in return."